FLASH SALES: discover new special offers every week!

 Paeonia lactiflora Bowl of Beauty

-Excellent cut flower, this Japanese-type peony consists of two rows of petals of carmine pink and a large yellow heart turning to cream-white.
-Flowers measure up to 12 cm in diameter and are grouped on stems.
+An excellent cut flower, this Japanese-type peony consists of two rows of petals in a carmine pink and a large heart that turns from yellow to cream white.
+The flowers measure up to 12 cm in diameter and are grouped on stems.

 • Flowering time June, July